Frowzy/Frowzy/README.md

 ## Misc info

 I am a fan of TV shows.
-In recent times I've enjoyed the detective drama *True Detective* on HBO and *House* on Fox.
+In recent times I've enjoyed the detective drama *"True Detective"* on HBO and the medical drama *"House"* on Fox.

 I've been a tech enthusiast for quite some time now and I most particularly enjoy tinkering with tech that may be deemed obsolete and vintage by today's standards and bringing them a new lease on life.
 My most recent project was an iPod Video I had the pleasure of restoring and replacing the 30GB hard drive with a 128GB SD card.